Timeseries

 from_times_and_values(times, values[, ...])

-Build a series from a time index and value array.
+Create a TimeSeries from a time index and value array.

 from_values(values[, columns, fillna_value, ...])

-Build an integer-indexed series from an array of values.
+Create an TimeSeries from an array of values.

 from_xarray(xa[, fill_missing_dates, freq, ...])